 - Very often during classification we make the following assumptions: - 1.
-There exists a rejection class $\Omega{0}$ . - Each classification decision has individual costs associated with it.
+There exists a rejection class Ω{0} . - Each classification decision has individual costs associated with it.
 It is the cost of making a mistake. - 3.
-After having classified a large number of samples, we are able to estimate the average costs/risk.
+After having classified a large number of samples, we are able to estimate the average costs, what we often refer to as the risk of the classification process.